 The project team traveled to El Paso for a 3-day site visit at the end of January 2022.
-The team met with city departments, staff, council members, and local stakeholders and community groups.
+The team met with city departments, staff, council members, community groups, and other local stakeholders.
 The team also toured the corridor, field-verifying and refining concepts initially developed during the virtual charrette.